 Last time you went on a first date you decided to throw some culture at the situation and invite them to that hit new play.
 But how could you have possibly known about all that full frontal nudity beforehand?
 Don’t worry, The Arts Theatre Club still makes you sound like you read the culture section of The Guardian.
 There’s plenty of booze and the option to leave before an interlude if they seem terrible.
 We’d go for one of their cocktail tea pots, find a spot on one of their plush pink sofas, and start dropping charming facts over how this place has been open since the prohibition.
 How cultured are you.

 Alright, the jig is up.
 This date is a farce.
 Maybe you just can’t face it, or maybe you’ve discovered someone on Tinder who seems like an absolute nightmare, but they also work at Netflix, and you figure that extra £7.50 a month would really come in handy.
-The point is, Hamilton Hall is the very grand ex-ballroom of The Great Eastern Hotel, and, crucially, the nicest JD Wetherspoons in London.
+The point is, Hamilton Hall is the very grand ex-ballroom of The Great Eastern Hotel, and, crucially, one of the nicest JD Wetherspoons in London.
 There’s pints for less than a fiver, it’s partially inside Liverpool Street Station so you’re covered for that inevitable early exit, and cheap burgers in case all that deception makes you peckish.
 Enjoy.